processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 ![A Ball class is like a general diagram, individual Ball objects are concrete instances of that class](img/ball_class_and_objects.png)

 In a way, the word `Ball` itself is a bit of data associated with an object, since we need some way to know that an object `x` is a `Ball`, and not, say, a `Car`.
+In Processing.R we recommend capital initials for class names (e.g. `Ball` rather than `ball`).

+> Note: Capitaliing classes (`Ball`, not `ball`) is a coding convention.
+It is very consistentlu observed in some language and language modes (like Processing / Java) and less consistent in others (p5.js / Javascript, Processing.R / R).
+Don't be too surprised to see exceptions to this rule!

-Usually we'll use capital initials for class names (e.g. `Ball` rather than `ball`).
-However, R is not as consistent about this as some other languages, so don't be too surprised to see exceptions to this rule.
-Some special terminology is also used: functions that that are part of classes (and hence the objects of that class) are called **methods**, and the variables that each object has are called **instance variables** (since, like `radius` in the image above, they hold different values for each instance of the class).
+When talking about classes, some special terminology is also used.
+Functions that that are part of classes (and hence part of the objects of that class) are called **methods**.
+The variables belonging to each object are called **instance variables**, which hold different values for each _instance_ of the class.
+In the figure above, `radius` has a different value for each Ball object.

 ### Objects in R

-This idea of classes serving to collect data and functions (sorry, *methods*) into single objects hasn't been around forever, and over the years different programming languages have captured the idea in different ways.
+This idea of classes serving to collect data and methods (not functions!) into single objects hasn't been around forever, and over the years different programming languages have captured the idea in different ways.
 Today, the most popular languages like Java, C++, Python, and even JavaScript have settled on a pattern where a class template is defined within a single chunk of code.
 If you've used any of these languages, this chunk of JavaScript might look familiar (if not, feel free to just skim):

 ```
 // This code is JavaScript, not R...